A Complete Guide to WordPress Multisite

 Step 2: Enable the WordPress Multisite Feature

-By default, the WordPress Multisite feature is disabled.
+By default, the WordPress Multisite plugin is disabled.
 To enable it, you need to add a line of code to your site’s wp-config.php file.
 You can do this by accessing the file through cPanel or by connecting to your site via FTP.

 Once you locate the wp-config.php file in your site’s root directory, open it and find the line: “That’s all, stop editing!
 Happy blogging.”
 Just above this line, insert the following code: